ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 arp -a -i eth1
 ```

-You should see that what the client now believes that the "good" server's MAC address is actually the attackers' MAC address!
+You should see that what the client now believes that the "good" DNS/DHCP server's MAC address, is actually the attackers' MAC address!

 ```
 dns-good-link-0 (10.10.1.2) at 02:60:70:39:bf:e2 [ether] on eth1
 ```

 Finally, we're ready to offer up some bad name resolution.
-In a second terminal on the attacker, run
+In a fourth terminal on the attacker, run

 <pre>
 echo "<b>66.104.96.102</b> bankofhamilton.com" > /tmp/badhosts

-dnsspoof -i eth1 -f /tmp/badhosts
+sudo dnsspoof -i eth1 -f /tmp/badhosts
 </pre>

-substituting for the part in bold the public IP address for the "bank" node that you found in a [previous step](#setupthefakewebsite).
+substituting for the part in bold the public IP address for the "fake" bank node that you found in a [previous step](#setupthefakewebsite) (and substitute: diamondbanking.com if using Diamond Bank).

 This command creates a file called `badhosts` with a list of IP address and hostname mappings that we will fool our client into believing.
 In this case, our attacker will make the client go to our imposter site when he tries to visit Bank of Hamilton.
 Then we use the `dnsspoof` tool to answer DNS queries for those hosts.